 Maintain consistent communication and feedback

-Another essential component to increasing student engagement in the virtual classroom is to communicate with students on a consistent basis and offer timely, constructive feedback.
+Another essential component to boost student engagement in the virtual classroom is to communicate with students on a consistent basis and offer timely, constructive feedback.
 One major benefit of synchronous sessions is that learners have the opportunity to receive immediate feedback from an instructor and their classmates, so it is important to offer regular live meeting times or set office hours in which you are available to meet and talk with students in real-time.
 The chat feature is a particularly useful method to get students involved during synchronous meetings, especially for the students who are apprehensive about speaking out loud in class.
 For example, the “waterfall” strategy is when the teacher poses a question, and students type their answer in the chat, but they do not submit their answer until the teacher prompts everyone to hit enter at the same time, resulting in a cascade of student answers in the chat.
 This can serve as an entertaining and non-threatening activity that can involve all students in participation.

 During distance learning, communicating with learners through email, discussion boards and providing commentary and feedback are essential ways to engage with learners.
 In Google Classroom, a teacher can create a discussion board by posting a question, and then have students respond to the prompt and to each other.
 This technique further develops the concepts being studied and gets students more involved in the online learning process.